signalfx/integrations/appdynamics/README.md

 ### METRICS

-[Metrics.json](https://github.com/signalfx/appd-integration/blob/master/appd-report-standalone/metrics.json) contains configurations for list of apps, metrics inside each app and its dimensions mapping.
+[Metrics.json](https://github.com/signalfx/appd-integration/blob/master/appd-report-standalone/metrics.json) contains configurations for the list of apps, metrics inside each app, and dimensions mapping for each app.

 AppDynamics metric paths are described as a pipe-delimited string (|), for example Performance|AppServer1|Resources|CPU.

-Each metric is reported to SignalFx with the last element of this path as the metric name, and each previous element mapped to a dimension according to the dimensionsPathMap.
+Each metric is reported to SignalFx with the last element of this path as the metric name, and each previous element is mapped to a dimension according to the dimensionsPathMap.

 Elements can be ignored by specifying the target dimension as - (dash) in the dimensionsPathMap.